British Airways data breach – what can we learn?

 A final decision on this has been expected for some time, we just didn’t know what the figure would be until now.
 The amount is a fraction of the £183 million initially announced in the ICO’s notice of intention to fine.
 After considering BA’s representations and factoring in the economic impacts of COVID-19 it has been significantly reduced.
 But it’s still an eye-watering sum, in fact, the largest fine issued by the ICO.

-You can read the Information Commissioner’s penalty notice if you wish.
-But what are the key lessons other businesses can learn from BA’s painful experience?
+What are the key lessons other businesses can learn from BA’s painful experience?

 Information security must be taken seriously at Board level

 Modern businesses rely on data more and more to provide quality services for customers and to create competitive advantage.
 However, the risks to personal data are numerous, varied and ever-changing.
 A data breach can massively harm a business’s reputation with its customers, staff and with the world at large.

 It’s often said that with power comes responsibility, so businesses need to recognise their roles as guardian and protector of the personal data of their customers and employees.
 We have to deliver on the promises we make, for example, in our privacy notices.
 Any steps your business can take to properly protect personal data and demonstrate to staff and the public how seriously you take data protection will help protect them from harm and also may help you to stand out from competitors in these tough times.

 Boards need to show leadership by insisting on a strong and vigilant information security regime.
 I guess that means they need to be prepared to fund it too!
 It also means asking tough questions about the levels of data protection in place across the organisation.